 Sustainable brands like Joplins use high-quality plant-based compounds in their eyewear pieces to achieve durability.

 Our good quality-price ratio sunglasses are very strong and hard to break.
 They’re scratch-resistant, shock-resistant, and come with a maximum UV protection lens.

 When choosing a good piece of sustainable eyewear, you should by no means compromise your fashion and style.
 And in most cases, you won’t have to.
 What’s most important is to get your hands on a design that will make you feel good in your skin.

-With a pair of Joplin's sunnies, you’ll be able to retain your trendsetter look.
-Our designers are always on their toes, making sure our eco-friendly sunnies are fresh and fashionable to boot.
+With a pair of Joplin's sunnies, our designers are always on their toes, making sure our eco-friendly sunnies are fresh and fashionable.

 Are Plastics Biodegradable?

 There are different plastics types and most of them do not biodegrade to any extent.
 Certain types of plastics will biodegrade slowly when exposed to air, water, and light.